Establishment and Management of Endowments

 Each employee involved in managing or expending endowed funds must complete certain required training every two years.
 If such training is not completed in a timely fashion, access to endowed funds may be suspended until the training is completed.

-All newly-appointed holders, as well as their financial administrators, will meet with the Endowment Compliance Officer for initial training.
+All newly-appointed PIs/holders, as well as their financial administrators, will meet with the Gift Assurance Officer for initial training.
 Access to endowed funds will not be given until this initial training is completed.
-It is the responsibility of the holder to notify the Endowment Compliance Officer when he/she has a new financial administrator managing endowed funds.
+It is the responsibility of the PI/holder to notify the Gift Assurance Officer when he/she has a new financial administrator managing endowed funds.

 E. Reporting Responsibilities

-A holder must provide an annual explanation of the use of funds (including an explanation of excessive accumulations), to update the contributor on the progress made during the year and explain the impact of the gift on the holder's work.
+A PI/holder must provide an annual explanation of the use of funds (including an explanation of excessive accumulations), to update the contributor on the progress made during the year and explain the impact of the gift on the PI/holder's work.
 If an endowed academic position is vacant, the dean or his/her designee should submit a summary of recruitment efforts and plans for filling the vacancy, which will be shared with the contributor.
-For endowed scholarships, lecture series, etc., the PI must provide details of how the money was spent, e.g., the name of the scholarship recipient and brief biographical information.
+For endowed scholarships, lecture series, etc., the PI/holder must provide details of how the money was spent, e.g., the name of the scholarship recipient and brief biographical information.

 These reports are due by December 1 each year.
-Each fall, the Executive Vice President for Academic Affairs will request the narratives and other endowment information and will forward the completed reports to the Endowment Compliance Officer.
+Each fall, the Executive Vice President for Academic and Research Affairs will request the narratives and other endowment information and will forward the completed reports to the Gift Assurance Officer.

-The Endowment Compliance Officer coordinates the completion of annual reports to endowment contributors which include a letter from the Vice President for Institutional Advancement, an endowment financial report, and the narrative on the use of the endowed funds.
+The Gift Assurance Officer coordinates the completion of annual reports to endowment contributors which include a letter from the Vice President for Development, an endowment financial report, and the narrative on the use of the endowed funds.